-Executive Education in Sustainable Resilient Value Chains
+Sustainable Resilient Value Chains

-Our mains assets
+Our main assets

-More than 1’200 graduates representing 75 nationalities from 5 continents.
+– More than 1’200 graduates representing 75 nationalities from 5 continents

-Partnerships with leading international companies and organizations
+– Partnerships with leading international companies, academic institutions and NGOs

 Redesign Human-Centric Manufacturing & Supply Networks: Industry 5.0.